cnguy/kayn/README.md

 # Current API

 `kayn` methods do not take `region`, `query`, or `callback` arguments like in `kindred-api` and other libraries.
-As of now, the maximum amount of arguments a `kayn` method can take is around 2 -- Most stop at 1.
+As of now, the maximum amount of arguments a `kayn` method can take is 1, with one exception (ChampionMastery.get, which takes 2).
 You'll see why later below.

 `kayn`'s api is reliant on regions instead of platform ids.
 Regions are transformed to platform ids within the code wherever necessary.